Barolo Travel Guide Tourist Information

 The building, whose first records date back to the tenth century, has an irregular structure around a square tower and its present appearance is due to a significant nineteenth century’s restoration.

 Ancient history and settlement.

-The Barolo area in Piedmont Region, is strongly characterized by the panoramic point of view, with many routes on ridges where they can appreciate views of a great landscape value.
+The Barolo area in Piedmont Region is strongly characterized by the panoramic point of view, with many routes on ridges where they can appreciate views of great landscape value.

 The urban settlements of Barolo, Serralunga d’Alba and Castiglione Falletto, possess an high outlook and visibility from the surrounding ridges, accentuated by the presence of buildings such as castles and parish churches, located in an elevated position within each village.
 The hilly landscape and historic villages’ view is very impressive from the viewpoint of La Morra, one of the widest overlook of the entire land.

 Barolo, Corkscrew Museum

 The Barolo Corkscrew Museum (Museo dei Cavatappi) in Piazza Castello, 4, was founded in 2006 and is structured in 19 sections that tell the birth and evolution of a simple tool, but rich in history and curiosity.

 The museum tour offers a chance to see decorative and figurative corkscrews, but also pocked-sized, advertising, multipurpose systems, animal and erotic themed, including those in miniature for perfumes and medicines.
 A section is devoted to precious corkscrews, made by the best craftsmen and goldsmiths with fine materials, where aristocrats and religious let affix the coat of arms or their name’s initials.